Andrey-112/gpt-2/README.md

 See more details in our [blog post](https://blog.openai.com/better-language-models/).

+## Usage

+This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2-117M.
+While GPT-2-117M is less proficient than GPT-2-1.5B, it is useful for a wide range of research and applications which could also apply to larger models.

+### Some caveats

+- GPT-2-117M’s behavior is not well-understood and potentially not very robust.
+The model should not be used as is in safety-critical applications or cases where reliability or accuracy is important (e.g. a suicide hotline).
+Imagine worst-case behavior in taking care not to accidentally harm people.
+- The dataset our models were trained on contains many texts with [biases](https://twitter.com/TomerUllman/status/1101485289720242177) and factual inaccuracies, and thus the resulting models are likely to be biased and inaccurate as well.
+- To avoid having samples mistaken as human-written, we recommend clearly labeling samples as synthetic before wide dissemination.
+The model is often incoherent or inaccurate in subtle ways, which takes more than a quick read for a human to notice.

+### Work with us

+Please [let us know](mailto:languagequestions@openai.com) if you’re doing interesting research with or working on applications of GPT-2-117M!
+We’re especially interested in hearing from and potentially working with those who are studying
+- Potential malicious use cases and defenses against them (e.g. the detectability of synthetic text)
+- The extent of problematic content (e.g. bias) being baked into the models and effective mitigations

 ## Installation

 Git clone this repository, and `cd` into directory for remaining commands